Bolinger History, Family Crest & Coats of Arms

 The surname Bolinger was first found in Sussex, where they held a family seat from ancient times.

-Important Dates for the Bolinger family
+Early History of the Bolinger family

 This web page shows only a small excerpt of our Bolinger research.
 Another 167 words (12 lines of text) covering the years 1180, 1500, 1553, 1564, and 1769 are included under the topic Early Bolinger History in all our PDF Extended History products and printed products wherever possible.